-In the 1950's, two of Britain's oldest and biggest passenger shipping companies cooperated to extend their traditional Britain-Suez-Australia routes across the Pacific to the West Coast of North America.
+In the 1950's, two of Britain's oldest and biggest passenger shipping companies cooperated to extend their traditional Britain-Suez-Australia-New Zealand routes across the Pacific to the West Coast of North America.
 The new service was so successful that by the end of the decade, the missing homeward leg through the Panama Canal via Florida and the Caribbean to Britain was in place.
 Thus both lines had an extensive route network that completely circled the globe.

 ORCADES of 1948, first of the post-WWII liners, cut the sailing time from England to Australia from 36 to 26 days.
 She also made the first Orient Line sailing via the Panama Canal in 1955.